 While cypherpunks set off to enhance privacy online, Bitcoin’s transactions are very transparent.
 So did Bitcoin fail Eric Hughes and his peers?
 The early cryptography adopters‘ wish was such that every stakeholder in a transaction could only access information, which directly affects that exchange.

 Bitcoin fulfills this need.
-It is anonymous (more precisely, pseudo anonymous); limiting access to personal information.
+It is anonymous; limiting access to personal information.
 The blockchain’s transactions are transparent and immutable.
 A public wallet displays the number of digital currencies held within it.
 It is however nearly impossible to be able to identify the entity behind any Bitcoin address.

 - Bitcoin is the gold standard of decentralization in the crypto circles.
 It is also finite and therefore is highly on-demand in the market.
 For this reason, BTC has more liquidity than other digital currencies.
 You will keep the value of your BTC should you convert your fiat money.
 This makes bitcoin a medium of exchange, just as paper money is.